Comparison of two convergence criteria for the variable-assignment Lopsided Lovasz Local Lemma: Introduction

-The Lov\'{a}sz Local Lemma (LLL) is a general probabilistic principle, first introduced in \cite{lll-orig}, for showing that, in a probability space $\Omega$ with a finite set $\mathcal B$ of ``bad'' events in that space, then as long as the bad-events are not interdependent and are not too likely, then there is a positive probability no events in $\mathcal B$ occur.
-This principle has become a cornerstone of the probabilistic method of combinatorics, as this establishes that a configuration avoiding $\mathcal B$ exists.
+The Lov\'{a}sz Local Lemma (LLL) is a general probabilistic principle for showing that, in a probability space $\Omega$ with a finite set $\mathcal B$ of ``bad'' events which are not too interdependent and are not too likely, then there is a positive probability no events in $\mathcal B$ occur.
+Since its introduction in \cite{lll-orig}, it has become a cornerstone of the probabilistic method of combinatorics.

-The definition of interdependency in the context of the LLL is somewhat technical.
-It is stated in terms of a \emph{dependency graph} $G$, whose vertex set is $\mathcal B$.
-This graph $G$ must satisfy the following condition: for any $B \in \mathcal B$ and any set $S \subseteq \mathcal B - \{B \} - N_G(B)$, we have
+There have been numerous extensions of the LLL since its original formulation.
+One important generalization known as the \emph{Lopsided Lov\'{a}sz Local Lemma} (LLLL) \cite{erdos-spencer} observes that it is not necessary for bad-events to be fully independent.
+If the bad-events are \emph{positively correlated} in a certain sense, then for the purposes of the LLL this is just as good as independence.
+This type of correlation, which we discuss shortly, is known as \emph{lopsidependency}.

+In order to explain the LLL formally, we need to introduce a number of definitions.